pjotrp/biogems.info/INSTALL.md

 ## Installation

+The static website is generated with middleman.
+It takes SASS, HAML and YAML files as inputs.
+I may take out the middleman at some point, but now it is convenient enough.

 To avoid rvm+bundler hell, the preferred route is to use GNU Guix and set the environment with my [ruby-guix-env](https://github.com/pjotrp/guix-notes/blob/master/scripts/ruby-guix-env)